Football and the Harsh Reality of the European Dream

 ❌ Clubs don’t sign players to be nice, they want ROI

-What stands in the way of African Players?
+What stands in the way of players?

 🛂 Visas: many deals collapse because of paperwork